 - The hotel is next to the freeway.

-- Someone nearby decides to launch left-over fireworks mortars towards the hotel: really big ones.
+- Someone across the freeway launches leftover fireworks mortars directly over the hotel: really big ones.

-- Someone has taken the parking spot in front of your door.
+- Someone has taken the parking spot in front of your door leaving you with the space at the dark end of the lot.

 - There are signs of a past forced entry into your room.

-- You wake up at eight to the sound of the same rap music – and a dog barking – right outside your door.
+- You wake up at eight to the same rap music – and a dog barking – right outside your door.
 The mortars are still coming.

-- You decide the hot rate isn’t hot enough to justify another twenty-four hours at The Economorgue and while you’re once again in line in the lobby to claim your cash deposit, you learn there’s been yet another car prowling; this time with the windows smashed and the tires slashed.
+- You decide the hot rate isn’t hot enough and head to the lobby to cancel when you hear there’s been yet another car prowling; this time with the windows smashed and the tires slashed.